 Many college assignments have students incorporating photos and film into class projects.
 You can find cameras and the supporting equipment available through The Help Center.

 Faculty and staff will find assistance on software and other technology.
-Check out the calendar for more information.
+Check out the Lib Guide for more information.